piavat/PRE2DUP-R/tests/testthat/_snaps/check_purchases.md

         pre_ddd = "total_ddd", date_range = c("2022-01-05", "2022-06-20"))
     Message
       Column 'purchase_date' has values outside date range in 2 rows: 1, 7

     Condition
       Error:
       !
-Errors in dataset assigned to 'test_data'.
+Errors in drug purchases (pre_data).
 See listing above for details.

 # check_purchases stops if one package has several ATCs